So if I'm suspecting diabetes in a child.

 that this patient is having diabetes.

-we can obtain a 2-hour post-glucose challenge
+a 2-hour post-glucose challenge

-and check the fasting glucose level.
+or check the fasting glucose level.

 which is a fixed amount of glucose that they drink.

-If it?s above this level, they probably have diabetes.
+If it's above this level, they probably have diabetes.

 Another way to make the diagnosis